 Teams of three will always be the ideal.
 Friends and colleagues can provide each other with support and encouragement, not just during the event but also in training and preparation for it.
 The fundraising target is also more manageable per head.

-However, we know it's not always easy to get a team together so this year we will welcome entries from pairs and singletons.
+However, we know it's not always easy to get a team together so from this year we will welcome entries from pairs and individuals.

 ARE YOU UP TO THE CHALLENGE?